mz3r0/local-chat-vrm/README.md

 # LocalChatVRM

-LocalChatVRM was used for a demo exhibition at Google I/O 2025. **The original repository is archived.**
+LocalChatVRM was used for a demo exhibition at Google I/O 2025.
+It allows you to easily converse with 3D characters in your browser.

-The live version on GitHub pages wasn't usable for me prior to creating a fork.
-I decided to experiment with it locally, and restore functionality only for text inputs.
-Later, I noticed a muffled audio issue on a device used to test the new working [live version](https://mz3r0.github.io/local-chat-vrm).

-In the following sections I relate my experience with this LocalChatVRM.
-Coming from a Python background, it was an important first-time real exposure to TypeScript, especially thanks to AI.

----

-LocalChatVRM is a demo application that allows you to easily converse with 3D characters in your browser.
-Based on [ChatVRM](https://github.com/pixiv/ChatVRM) [^1], it operates locally in the browser by utilizing Chrome Built-in AI and Kokoro.js.
+Based on [ChatVRM](https://github.com/pixiv/ChatVRM) [^1], it operates locally by utilizing Chrome Built-in AI and Kokoro.js.

 You can import VRM files to adjust the voice to match the character and generate responses that include emotional expressions.